Stacked glass payment cards with a game controller, pixel gem token, and arcade joystick

 Which crypto card pays cashback in gaming tokens?

-KAST pays 4% in $MOVE (Movement chain ecosystem). xPlace pays up to 5% in rewards tied to the Solana ecosystem.
-Bitget Card pays up to 8% in BGB (Bitget exchange token).
+No major Visa/Mastercard card pays MOVE cashback. xPlace pays up to 5% in rewards tied to the Solana ecosystem.
+Bitget Card pays up to 8% in BGB (Bitget exchange token, 7.1% net after the 0.9% tx fee).
 Solflare does not currently offer cashback (listed as 'coming soon') but provides self-custody SOL spending with native staking.
-Each card connects you to a different gaming/DeFi ecosystem, so choose based on which chain you are most active on.
+KAST pays 1.5% USD cashback on the first $2,000/month with no chain alignment.
+Each remaining card connects you to a different ecosystem, so choose based on which chain you are most active on.

 Can I use gaming token cashback in Web3 games?

 It depends on the token and game. xPlace rewards are tied to the Solana ecosystem and can be used in Solana-based games.
-MOVE from KAST feeds into the Movement ecosystem.
 BGB from Bitget has exchange utility but limited direct gaming use.
+KAST cashback is USD in-app card credit, so Movement-chain gamers have to convert manually on a DEX.
 The key question is whether the cashback token is native to the chain your games run on.

 Is gaming token cashback worth more or less than stablecoin cashback?

 It depends on the token's price trajectory.
-If MOVE or SOL appreciates, your 4% cashback could be worth 6-8% in USD terms a year later.
+If BGB or SOL appreciates, your cashback could be worth more in USD terms a year later.
 If the token drops, your effective cashback shrinks.
-Stablecoin cashback is predictable but will never multiply.
+USD cashback (KAST) is predictable but will never multiply.
 Gaming tokens are higher risk, higher potential reward.

 Should I keep my gaming wallet and card wallet separate?